A collection of the best ways to organize baking supplies and cake decorating supplies.

 Now, I don’t keep huge tubs of ingredients, since I don’t sell cakes anymore…I bake them mostly for the blog.
 I know if you’re baking from home, you’ll have to have a larger area to store stuff and all I can say is I really hope you have a bigger kitchen than mine.

 In theory, I’d really like to keep all my baking ingredients in one small cabinet.
-Of course I know that might not be possible for you if you sell cakes.
+Of course, I know that might not be possible for you if you sell cakes.

-Finally, I need to figure out how to better organize all my photography equipment and backdrops.
-They’re stuffed beside the refrigerator and in my office closet and then some in my bedroom closet.
 I keep adding more photography stuff and I’m not sure which obsession is worse…photography props and backgrounds or cake decorating supplies.

-Anyway, I definitely want to try out a couple of these ideas I’ve got in the post.
+Anyway, I definitely want to try out a couple of these ideas I’ve got in this post.
 I love the idea of hanging things on the cabinet door, and I plan to get some additional boxes and drawers for my cake cabinet.
 I think that will save me some additional room.

 Here are some other kitchen organization items I’ve been eyeing: